The Cheetah – Everything You Need to Know

 Male cheetahs, usually brothers, often live in groups of two to three, known as coalitions.
 Female cheetahs are solitary, except when rearing a litter.
 They only come into contact with other cheetahs when looking for a mate.

-The cheetah does not roar, but rather communicates through purrs, bleats, hisses, barks and high-pitched chirping sounds.
+The cheetah does not roar but rather communicates through purrs, bleats, hisses, barks and high-pitched chirping sounds.

 Unlike many animals, the cheetah does not have a specific breeding season.
 This means that you have the chance to spot a cheetah cub throughout the year.
 The average litter has three to eight cubs.
 Cheetah cubs are born with an (adorable) furry mohawk that runs from their neck to the base of the spine.
-This mantle is meant to make the cheetah cub look like a honey badger so as to protect them from threats such as lion or hyena.
+This mantle is meant to make the cheetah cub look like a honey badger so as to protect them from threats such as lions or hyenas.

 Predators & Prey